I started thinking about work-life balance during my pregnancy. Here’s what I’ve learned in the years since then.

 You must understand that and strive for balance in your life.

-Isn’t that true?
-We tend to prioritize work over pretty much everything else in life but the truth is that once you’ve paid your bills, put food on the table, paid your child’s school fees, and bought yourself a bit of a luxury or two, that weekend you spend working isn’t really adding much to your life.
-Most of us are overworked and I don’t think any of us can be accused of spending too much time with family or being too happy.
-In fact, if we lounged around and happily did nothing for a while, we’d be called lazy and useless.
+Many of us prioritize work over life, but the truth is that once you’ve paid your bills, put food on the table, paid your child’s school fees, and bought yourself a bit of a luxury or two, that weekend you spend working isn’t really adding much to your life.
+Indeed, it’s actively stealing from it.

-Indian mums don’t seem to have this problem but I see a lot of angst among Western mums who do.
-So let me just say it.
-You don’t have to bake cupcakes from scratch, you don’t have to accept every birthday party invitation, you can allow them to play on the iPad every now and again, and ten minutes spent painting a plastic water bottle to make into a vase counts as an Earth Day project, thank you very much.
+Let me just say it because no one else will.
+You don’t have to bake cupcakes from scratch.
+You don’t have to accept every birthday party invitation.
+You can allow them to play on the iPad when you’re up against a deadline and need some quiet time to get it done.
+And ten minutes spent painting a water bottle to turn into a vase does count as an Earth Day project, thank you very much.

-I made a huge discovery during my first year of parenthood.
-I realized, much to my shock, that I wasn’t a superhero after all.
-That I had limited time and limited mental energy and I could either try and do it all and collapse with burnout or I could accept that I’m an ordinary sucker like the rest of ‘em and pace myself.
+I made a monumental discovery during my first year of parenthood.
+I realized, much to my shock and dismay, that I wasn’t a superhero after all.
+That I had limited time and limited mental energy, and I could either try to do it all and collapse with burnout or I could accept that I’m an ordinary sucker like the rest of ‘em and pace myself.

 I learned to pace myself.

-I tend to work in reverse.
-I figure out the ideal situation for myself and then work towards making that happen.
-For instance, when my son was born, I knew that I wanted us to be able to hang out at home and spend time together, me doing my own thing and him doing his.
-We shared a room then—half of it was my office, the other half had his cot and toys.
+I love reverse engineering my life, by which I mean I figure out the ideal situation I want to create and then I work towards making that happen.
+So, for instance, when my son was born, I knew I wanted us to be able to hang out at home and spend the whole day together.
+But I also wanted to work.
+So, I put his nursery in my office.

-I wanted two things more than anything—I wanted to be around my son constantly, not having to give up even a minute of those early days to someone else and I wanted to not have to sacrifice my career in the process.
-And so I experimented with and found ways to make it work.
+I wanted two things more than anything—I wanted to be around my son constantly, not having to give up even a minute of those early days to someone else.
+And I didn’t want to sacrifice my career in the process.
+I experimented with, and found ways to make it work.
 You will, too.

-I think this is the most important point of all.
+I think this is the most important part of it all.

-I firmly believe that you need to teach your children what your work means to you and its importance in your life.
-Show them how to respect your work.
-But you can only do this when first YOU respect your work.
-If you sacrifice your work every time your child needs something or demands your attention, you’re teaching them that what you’re doing isn’t really all that important.
+I firmly believe you need to teach your children what your work means to you and its importance in your life.
+Show them how to respect your writing.
+But listen, here’s the thing: you can only do this when you first respect your writing.

 My rules in life are simple.
-There are things I want to do that I will make time for and there are things in life that I don’t much care for, don’t have time for, etc, and I’ll make my excuses.
+There are things I want to do that I will make time for.
+And there are things in life that I don’t much care for or don’t want to invest my time in, and I’ll make my excuses.

 It’s a choice.
 It’s always a choice.

-Everything’s a choice.
-Don’t always say no. Don’t always say yes.
+Mostly, you have a choice.
+All I’m saying is don’t always say no. Don’t always say yes.
 Pick the option that makes you happy.

-My husband explained to them—very nicely—that we’re both working parents with no help and unless my son is given something to do over the weekend, it’s not going to get done.
-The teachers thought this was reasonable and changed the schedule so that now all class assignments (paint this, draw that) are handed out on Friday.
-We love this, because it gives the child something to do over the weekend that doesn’t involve technology or malls (we’re a family of technology-addicts and mall-haters) and the teachers are happy because things actually get done.
+My husband explained to them—very nicely—that we’re both working parents with no help, and unless my son is given something to do over the weekend, it’s not going to get done.
+The teachers thought this was reasonable and changed the schedule so that all class assignments (paint this, draw that) were handed out on Friday.
+We loved this, because it gave the child something to do over the weekend that didn’t involve technology or malls (we’re a family of technology-addicts and mall-haters) and the teachers were happy because things actually got done.

-And perhaps that’s the best work-life balancing trick of all.
-Be a team, ask for help, and accept it graciously when offered.
+And that’s the best work-life balance tip of all: Set your boundaries, ask for help, and accept it graciously when offered.